Nutritional Facts of Masala Bhatura, Indian Masala Bhature, Calories in Masala Bhatura, Indian Masala Bhature

 How many calories does one Masala Bhatura have?

-See Masala Bhatura recipe.
-Bhatura are leavened puris usually served with Chole.
+Bhatura are leavened puris which are a famous Indian bread from the land of Punjab.
 They are soft and spongy and must be enjoyed while they are hot or else they become chewy.
-This recipe is a variation of this popular bread that uses a potato filling to add softness to the Bhatura and a blend of other ingredients to flavour them.
-Moreover the potatoes prevent the Bhatura from turning rubbery and chewy.
-Another innovation is that they can be cooked lightly on a tava and kept aside.
-Deep-fry them only when you need to serve them to enjoy them hot and fresh straight out of the kadai!
+This masala bhatura without yeast is a different variation that uses potatoes to add softness to the bhaturas and a blend of other ingredients to flavour them.
+Moreover, the potatoes prevent the masala bhatura from turning rubbery and chewy.

 Is Masala Bhatura healthy?